 “We strongly condemn the PRC’s irrational provocations and oppose the PLA’s actions that undermine regional peace,” the Defense Ministry stated on X. “Rapid Response Exercises are underway, with forces on high alert to defend the Republic of China and protect our people.”

-The ministry released its own video showing U.S.-made F-16s taking off and warships patrolling waters around Taiwan, along with anti-missile defenses being readied.
-In seeking to counter PLA information narratives on the exercises.
+The ministry released its own video showing U.S.-made F-16s taking off and warships patrolling the waters around Taiwan, along with anti-missile defenses being readied, in an effort to counter PLA information narratives on the exercises.

-“The CCP’s targeted military exercise this time further confirms its nature as an aggressor, the greatest destroyer of peace, and also proves that we need to accelerate the construction of a highly resilient, comprehensive deterrent defense capability,” the ministry said, noting Taiwan seeks “peace through strength.”
+“The CCP’s targeted military exercise this time further confirms its nature as an aggressor, the greatest destroyer of peace, and also proves that we need to accelerate the construction of a highly resilient, comprehensive deterrent defense capability,” said the ministry, noting that Taiwan seeks “peace through strength.”

 China’s saber-rattling also amps up pressure on Taiwan’s anti-Beijing president, Lai Ching-te, who is battling opposition lawmakers in the Taiwanese parliament who have launched impeachment efforts.

-Defense analysts said the surrounding exercises are not limited to practicing an island blockade as seen in the presence, according to state media, of a PLA Type 075 amphibious assault ship that would carry both troops and military vehicles during an invasion.
+Defense analysts said the surrounding exercises are not limited to practicing an island blockade, as seen in the presence, according to state media, of a PLA Type 075 amphibious assault ship that would carry troops and military vehicles during an invasion.

-Grant Newsham, a China expert and retired Marine Corps colonel, said the latest exercises are not a reaction to anything done by the U.S. or Japan, noting American arms sales that have been transpiring for years, and Beijing knows well that Japan would be forced to act if in response to a Chinese attack on Taiwan.
+Grant Newsham, a China expert and retired Marine Corps colonel, said the latest exercises are not a response to any actions taken by the U.S. or Japan.
+He noted that American arms sales have been transpiring for years and Beijing knows well that Japan would be forced to act in response to a Chinese attack on Taiwan.

-But China is on a clear timeline to seize the island by force or coercion, he said, and has built a military with capabilities needed for an attack while practicing for all elements of such an assault.
+China is on a clear timeline to seize the island by force or coercion, he said, and has built a military with the capabilities needed for an attack while practicing all elements of such an assault.

 “One gets the impression that Xi thinks he’s got the upper hand on Donald Trump — not least owing to the rare earth chokehold — and he’s certainly shown no inclination to ease up,” Col. Newsham said.